rausejop/rausejop/README.md

 </div>
 <h2>About me</h2>

-Hi, I'm Rafale Ausejo Prieto.
+Hi, I'm Rafael Ausejo Prieto.
 More than 30 years working on Cybersecurity and System Engineering.
-Currently updating my a software engineering skills to the new times.
+Currently updating my software engineering skills to the new times.
 I'm passionate about cybersecurity, intelligence, security and geostrategy.
-I enjoy designing projects, some for fun, some other to help others to manage how to deploy and some other for work
+I enjoy designing projects, some for fun, some leading others to deploy and some for work.

 ## 🧰 Tech Stack

 ### 💡 Main Core Skills
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)